This article will help you answer the question –

 You’ll need to visit all the islands if you want a big choice, otherwise try Oahu, Maui, and Big Island.
 Few can live on Kauai, Molokai, or Lanai.
 These islands have small populations and, though beautiful, they are not usually something most people can handle.
 The solitude becomes too much!

-Over 160,000 people lived on Maui as of the 2019 census.
 When I lived there I felt like there were far less than this because the majority live in the central and southern Maui region.
 I was on the west side of the island and there aren’t very many residents or tourists there in comparison.

 Jobs are predominantly in the tourism area, and as on all islands there are some in construction.
 Healthcare is picking up as elderly Californian’s buying homes on Maui, move to the islands to retire and need nursing and other periodic care.